 If you have concerns about your child's communication, you may wish to contact:

 your child's pre-school or school teacher who may be able to refer your child to a Department of Education and Child Development (DECD) speech pathologist http://www.decd.sa.gov.au/

 your local community hospital

 your local community health centre

-a private speech pathologist - refer to Speech Pathologists in the Yellow Pages.
+a private speech pathologist - see Speech Pathology Australia.

 and further reading